RuoyuFeng/CCEdit/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2309.16496-b31b1b.svg)](https://arxiv.org/abs/2309.16496)
 [![YoutubeVideo](https://img.shields.io/badge/YoutubeVideo-CCEdit-blue)](https://www.youtube.com/watch?v=UQw4jq-igN4)

 This repository is temporarily used for results display.
-The code will be released soon.
+The code will be released later.

+By default, the first video displayed is the original video, and the subsequent ones are the edited results.

 <table class="center">
     <tr>